Jeaniel87/Analystfolder/README.md

 a meaningful portion of members seeking care reactively rather than through preventive or schedule channels.
 Finally, Outpatient lab and Pharmacy are minimal around (11%) these likely reflect either low utilization or strong cost controls.

+Lab (0.91) and Pharmacy (0.89) have the highest paid-to-billed ratios, suggesting they are well-reimbursed with relatively low adjustment or denial rates—likely due to standardized pricing and stronger cost control.
+In contrast, Outpatient (0.80), Emergency (0.77), and especially Inpatient (0.74) show progressively lower ratios, indicating higher write-offs denials which is common due to their severity and variability in care delivery.

 Among the top 10 billed procedures CPT codes 67890 ($242K) and 23456 ($203K) are the top two cost drivers, collectively accounting for 46% of total insurance payouts across the top 10 CPT codes.
 Together, they represent $445K in reimbursements signaling that nearly half of high-volume procedure costs are concentrated in just two billing codes.

 Diagnosis codes I10 ($259K) and A12.3 ($152K) emerge as the leading cost drivers among the top 10 ICD codes, contributing a combined $411K — representing 43% of total insurance payouts.
 Their disproportionate share of reimbursements signals that these two conditions alone are placing significant financial weight on the insurer's payout.

-The top 5 members account for a combined $181K of the insurance expenses.
-Leading the group, Member 6 ($43K) and Member 32 ($40K) alone contribute $83K, or roughly 26% of the top 10 total payout.
+Leading the group, Member 6 ($43K) and Member 32 ($40K) alone contribute $83K, or roughly 46% of the top 5 total payout.
 This level of spend concentration is a strong indicator that a small subset of members is driving a disproportionate share of healthcare costs.

-the month over month analysis of total paids amount demonstrates significant volatility in healthcare expenditures with several periods of sharp increases and declines.
-High variability across the 12-month period indicating an inconsistent cost pattern rather than a steady trend. xpenditures appear to be driven episodic high cost events rather than uniform claim activity.
+The average paid ratio accross the top 5 sits at 0.75.
+PRV00002 and PRV00001 dominate the healthcare expenses accounting for 56% of total paid amount.
+Any improvement in their denial rates particularly PRV00001 would have a positive impact on overall revenue recovery.

-# conclusion
+# Conclusion

-The disproportionate spend profile observed in CPT codes (67890, 23456) ICD codes (I10, A12.3) and patient account (6,32) suggests a need for deeper utilization review, payer specific reimbursement analyis and proactive audit for these key cost drivers for better cost containment.
+The disproportionate spend profile observed in CPT codes (67890;23456) ICD codes (I10;A12.3) and patient account (6;32) suggests a need for deeper utilization review, payer specific reimbursement analyis and proactive audit for these key cost drivers for better cost containment.